Champions League classics: Juventus 3-0 Atlético

 Key players

-- Cristiano Ronaldo: The UEFA Champions League's all-time leading marksman had scored only once in the competition since joining Juve in summer 2018.
-Until this, that is; the type of occasion and challenge he thrives on.
+- Cristiano Ronaldo: Prior to the Atlético decider, the UEFA Champions League's all-time leading marksman had scored only once in the competition since joining Juve in summer 2018.

 - Federico Bernardeschi: An evasive Tuscan runner whose technique and elegance earned him the nickname 'Brunelleschi' after the Florentine founding father of Renaissance architecture.
 Juve needed him at his creative best.